web-platform-tests/rfcs/rfcs/minimize_restore_window.md

 Tests that use this API might not give consistent results when running in headless mode.
 This is due to the nature of the `page visibility` API and APIs that require the browser to be in a particular state with regards to the OS in order to succeed.

+Also, some platforms (mobile)? may not support `minimize`, in which case tests using this feature should fail early with a precondition.